Clemapfel/crisp/docs/vector/vector.md

 // is equivalent to:
 vector = vector * Vector3f{scalar, scalar, scalar};
 ```
+That is the scalar-operators are applied to all components at the same time.
 All vector-vector operators are likewise available as vector-scalar:

 ```cpp